fleetdm/fleet/docs/Configuration/yaml-files.md

 #### apple_business_manager

+After you've uploaded an Apple Business Manager (ABM) token, the `apple_business_manager` section lets you configure the teams in Fleet new hosts in ABM are automatically added to.
+Currently, adding an ABM token is only available using Fleet's UI.
+Learn more [here](https://fleetdm.com/guides/macos-mdm-setup#automatic-enrollment).

+Currently, managing labels and users, ticket destinations (Jira and Zendesk), Apple Business Manager (ABM) are only supported using Fleet's UI or [API](https://fleetdm.com/docs/rest-api/rest-api) (YAML files coming soon).

 - `organization_name` is the organization name associated with the Apple Business Manager account.
 - `macos_team` is the team where macOS hosts are automatically added when they appear in Apple Business Manager.
 - `ios_team` is the the team where iOS hosts are automatically added when they appear in Apple Business Manager.